 - Short time.

 - Long time.

-Once you’ve completed the steps, your region settings will reflect your preferences.
-However, you may need to close and re-open some apps for the new settings to take effect.
+Once you complete the steps, the region settings will reflect your preferences.
+However, you may need to close and re-open some apps for the settings to take effect.

-While the page includes most region settings, if you need to adjust the language for non-Unicode programs, or you need to make a copy of the settings, on the right-side of the Region page, under “Related settings,” click the Additional date, time, & regional settings link.
-This link will open the Region settings in Control Panel, where you can access the Administrative tab to adjust additional settings.
+While the page includes most region settings, if you need to adjust the language for non-Unicode programs, or you need to make a copy of the settings, on the right-side of the Region page, under “Related settings,” click the Additional date, time, & regional settings option.
+The link will open the “Clock and Region” settings in Control Panel, where you can access the “Region” settings to change the Administrative preferences.

 Update August 11, 2020: This guide has been updated to reflect the changes on the latest version of Windows 10.